Memetic Algorithms for Ligand Expulsion from Protein Cavities: Results and Discussion

+The main advantage of our program is a capability to compute ligand unbinding pathways during MD simulations.
+We used NAMD2.9 code\cite{phillips2005scalable} to perform MD simulations with the CHARMM27 force field\cite{brooks1983charmm}.
+The communication between NAMD and the implemented program is done via NAMD's feature called external program forces which is an interface to calculate biasing forces.
+The methods presented in this study were implemented in the C++11 programming language\cite{stroustrup1995c++} using boost \cite{karlsson2005beyond}.
+The code is available on Github (\url{https://github.com/jakryd/maze-namd}).

-\section{Results and discussion}
+\section{Results and Discussion}

-We have studied ligands' enforced diffusion paths in 3 model systems: GPCR M2 muscarinic receptor, enzyme nitrile hydratase, cytochrome P450cam.
-In these proteins the channels accessible to natural ligands show increasing complexity (FIG. 1).
-We have used the new algorithms proposed here: MERA, IA, IA-RMHC, IA-SW and, for the reference, the RAMD method and Simulated Annealing.
-The egress paths of the M2 antagonist QNB, NHase product nicotinamide and P450cam substrate camphor were calculated.
-At the beginning, all the ligands were placed inside the proteins docking sites.
-The resulting egress paths of successful ligands' exits are schematically presented in FIG. 3.
-The times of the longest trial egress simulations were 2.94 ps, 6.15 ps and 12.5 ps for M2-QNB, NHase-NCA and P450cam-CAM, respectively.
-In order to assess the efficiency of methods, a simple statistics was collected for each model system studied.
-The success rate (\%) defined as a ratio of a number of "successful" exits of the ligand from the protein docking site to a number of all computational trials undertaken has been estimated\cite{vashisth2008ligand,carlsson2006unbinding}.
-We have monitored travel time (\textit{t}) until a ligand reached the exterior.
-Expulsion time of RAMD simulations is short (TABLES I-III) due to the additional constraint applied to RAMD: the new random force direction is chosen, when the distance travelled by the ligand in the current interval $d(m\Delta t_i)$ is smaller than the distance travelled in the previous interval $d(m\Delta t_{i-1})$.
-The distance travelled by a ligand (\textit{d}) was calculated by summing all partial distances which the ligands' center of the mass travelled during the simulation procedure.
+We studied ligand unbinding paths in the following model systems: M2 muscarinic receptor, nitrile hydratase, and cytochrome P450cam.
+In these complexes the channels accessible to ligands show increasing complexity (Fig.~\ref{fig:1}).
+We used mRAMD and MAs to sample ligand unbinding pathways and compared the results with RAMD.
+The resulting unbinding paths of are schematically presented in Fig.~\ref{fig:2}.
+In order to assess the efficiency of methods, a simple statistics was collected for each model system, for instance, the success rate of dissociation, defined as a ratio of the number of successful ligand exits from the protein tunnel to the number of all computational trials for a given method\cite{vashisth2008ligand,carlsson2006unbinding}.
+We note that unbinding times in simulations are short because unbinding forces used to enforce dissociation events for each complex were high.

-Work done by a force used to expel a ligand from the protein interior ($\vec{F}_{smd}$) is a useful measure of obstacles met during the ligands' voyage.
-This work has been calculated as

-and collected for an each pathway.
-Along averaged data for these characteristics, their minimum and maximum values were recorded too.
-Data for M2-QNB, NHase-NCA and P450cam-CAM are presented in TABLE I, TABLE II and TABLE III, respectively.